CoffeeCryptid/cup-rticles/vignettes/usage.md

-To use **rticles** from RStudio, you can access the templates through `File -> New File -> R Markdown`.
+To use **CUPrticles** from RStudio, you can access the templates through `File -> New File -> R Markdown`.
 This will open the dialog box where you can select from one of the available templates:

 ![New R Markdown](https://bookdown.org/yihui/rmarkdown/images/rticles-templates.png)